Our guiding principles

 To support dog owners to meet the health, welfare and happiness needs of their dogs we have developed a small number of guiding principles to inform our editorial content.
 We will:

-- Only promote, and allow the promotion of, positive training and behaviour modification methods for dogs.
+- Only promote, and allow the promotion of, evidence-based and non-aversive training and behaviour modification methods for dogs.
 Aversive training techniques or products are not supported by Our Family Dog.
 This includes, but is not limited to, items such as prong, shock or choke-chain collars and bark sprays.

 - Only promote, and allow the promotion of, dog trainers and behaviourists that are accredited to the following UK bodies: